-I created this sandwich as an ode to my favorite show, Diners, Drive In's & Dives.
+I created this sandwich as an ode to my favourite show, Diners, Drive In's & Dives.
 It's a traditional po' boy sandwich made with deep fried oyster mushrooms and a simple sweet and tangy remoulade aka mayo sauce.
 Guy Fieri would be proud and probably wouldn't be able to tell this was vegan.
-Oyster mushrooms are magical!
+Why?
+Because oyster mushrooms are magical!

 WATCH the competition below or keep scrolling for the full recipe and instructions.